akabhowmick/gpt-recipe-guide/README.md

 GPT Recipes Guide consists of seven specialized sub-agents in LangChain's new [LangGraph Library](https://github.com/langchain-ai/langgraph):

 1. **Search Agent**: Scours the web for the latest and most relevant recipes.
-2. **Curator Agent**: Filters and selects recipes based on user-defined preferences and available ingredients.
+2. **Picker Agent**: Filters and selects recipes based on user-defined preferences such as cuisines, desired cook time and available ingredients.
 3. **Writer Agent**: Crafts engaging and reader-friendly recipe instructions.
 4. **Critique Agent**: Provides feedback to the writer until the recipe is approved.
 5. **Designer Agent**: Layouts and designs the recipes for an aesthetically pleasing presentation.